Lathyrus belinensis: Description

 Lathyrus belinensis is an annual climbing plant.
-Stems reach heights of 90 cm (36 in) when suitable places to climb are available.
+Stems reach heights of 90 cm when suitable places to climb are available.
 The leaves are pinnate with two leaflets and a terminal tendril that curls and intertwines itself to nearby plants and structures, this allows L. belinensis to hook onto things for support.
 The plant will flower during the summer between the months of June to August and the flowers are strongly scented.
 Flowers are small, usually around 2.5 cm or less in width.
 The flowers are bicoloured possessing a yellow keel and a standard hosting striking orange and red veins.

 Distribution and habitat

 Lathyrus belinensis is endemic to Turkey, where it is found within the province of Antalya.
 Their entire wild population is restricted to an area of 2 km^{2} on the outskirts of Belin village.
-It naturally grows on rocky, limestone hillsides in temperate grassland and shrubland at elevations of 560 metres above sea level.
+It naturally grows on rocky, limestone hillsides in temperate grassland and shrubland at elevations of 560 m above sea level.
 It has also been known to grow in manmade habitats such as graveyards, the sides of roads, railway tracks and margins between arable land.
 It is also occasionally grown outside of its natural range in gardens as a rare ornamental plant.